tymyrddin/purple/source/docs/audits/nis2/explore.md

 ## Output

-Don't rush into implementation.
-Get these foundations right first.
+Don't rush into it.
+Get the foundations right first.

 Scope clarity: Which sector, essential or important, what services, which authority, what deadline.
 Write it down in one clear paragraph.